Pet Dental Health: The Complete Guide to Your Pet’s Oral Care

 Signs of Dental Problems Owners Often Miss

-One of the greatest challenges in pet dental health is that animals rarely show obvious signs of oral pain until disease is far advanced.
-Dogs and cats do not stop eating because of dental pain until the pain becomes truly unbearable; instead, they adapt by chewing on one side, swallowing food whole, or preferring softer foods.
-Signs that should prompt dental evaluation include: persistent bad breath (halitosis is not normal and always indicates pathology), red or swollen gums, visible tartar accumulation (a yellowish-brown crust on the teeth, especially along the gum line), drooling or drooling with blood-tinged saliva, dropping food while eating, chewing on one side of the mouth, reluctance to eat hard food or treats, pawing at the mouth or rubbing the face against surfaces, facial swelling (which may indicate a tooth root abscess), nasal discharge from one nostril (which can result from an oronasal fistula caused by advanced periodontal disease in the upper jaw), and behavioral changes such as increased irritability, withdrawal, or resistance to having the head or face touched.
+The hardest part of pet dental health is that your dog or cat will rarely tell you something hurts.
+They do not stop eating until the pain is truly unbearable -- instead, they chew on one side, gulp food whole, or quietly avoid hard kibble.
+Watch for these signs: persistent bad breath (halitosis is not normal and always indicates pathology), red or swollen gums, visible tartar accumulation (a yellowish-brown crust on the teeth, especially along the gum line), drooling or drooling with blood-tinged saliva, dropping food while eating, chewing on one side of the mouth, reluctance to eat hard food or treats, pawing at the mouth or rubbing the face against surfaces, facial swelling (which may indicate a tooth root abscess), nasal discharge from one nostril (which can result from an oronasal fistula caused by advanced periodontal disease in the upper jaw), and behavioral changes such as increased irritability, withdrawal, or resistance to having the head or face touched.

 Professional Dental Cleaning: What Happens Under Anesthesia